pixelknit/houdiniCacheManager/README.md

 -Automate this process with a shell or bat script.
 -Avoid the copy paste of the code and modularize it in the script sections.
 -Create classes for the functions in the main script.
+-In some OS the list of caches is unordered, so the list might have to be sorted in the code.